GOLVEN666/front-end-box/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This portfolio is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-If you used any third-party resources or tools, acknowledge and give credit to them.